-Shippensburg University provides accommodations for approximately 2,650 students in nine residence facilities.
+Shippensburg University provides accommodations for approximately 2,650 registered full-time degree-seeking students in nine residence facilities.
+The university is in the process of replacing its existing residence halls with modern configurations-the first scheduled to open in December 2012.
 Of the nine, seven are traditional residence halls, one is a facility featuring a suite configuration, and one is an apartment building.
-All housing facilities are wired with an Ethernet computer network that allows each student access to email, the Internet, library resources, and the university mainframe computer.
+All housing facilities are wired with an Ethernet computer network that allows each student access to e-mail, the Internet, library resources, and the university mainframe computer.
 Each room, suite, and apartment also has cable television, phone service, and voice mail.

-Absent special individual circumstances or general policy exceptions, all entering first year and transfer students with fewer than 30 credits are required to reside in campus housing.
-The exceptions to this standard are those students who reside full-time within the home of their parents or legal guardians, those who are 21 years of age or older, and those who are legally married.
-A student who either chooses or is required to live in campus housing is obligated to reside there for the entire academic year.
-Those students who live in campus housing, with the exception of those living in the apartment building, are required to enroll in one of the required campus food service plans.
-Furthermore, all students living in campus housing are required to have a meningitis vaccination or a signed declination statement on file prior to moving into their assignment.
-Finally, no students are guaranteed that they will be able to live in campus housing throughout their tenure at the university.
+Absent special individual circumstances or general policy exceptions, all entering first year and transfer students with fewer than 30 credits are required to reside in university campus housing.
+The exceptions to this standard are those students who reside full-time within the home of their parents or legal guardians within a 50 mile radius of the university, those who are 21 years of age or older, and those who are legally married.
+A student who either chooses or is required to live in university campus housing is obligated to reside there for the entire academic year.
+Those students who live in university campus housing, with the exception of those living in the apartment building, are required to enroll in one of the required university campus food service plans.
+Furthermore, all students living in university campus housing are required to have a meningitis vaccination or a signed declination statement on file prior to moving into their assignment.
+Finally, no students are guaranteed they will be able to live in university campus housing throughout their tenure at the university.

-For more detailed information concerning campus housing, please visit the Office of the Dean of Students area of the Shippensburg University website at www.ship.edu.
+For more detailed information concerning university campus housing, go to housing.ship.edu.